rollup/rollup/docs/05-plugin-development.md

   isExternal: boolean; // for external modules that are referenced but not included in the graph
   isIncluded: boolean | null; // is the module included after tree-shaking, `null` if external or not yet available
   importedIds: string[]; // the module ids statically imported by this module
+  importedIdResolutions: ResolvedId[]; // how statically imported ids were resolved, for use with this.load
   importers: string[]; // the ids of all modules that statically import this module
   dynamicallyImportedIds: string[]; // the module ids imported by this module via dynamic import()
+  dynamicallyImportedIdResolutions: ResolvedId[]; // how ids imported via dynamic import() were resolved
   dynamicImporters: string[]; // the ids of all modules that import this module via dynamic import()
   implicitlyLoadedAfterOneOf: string[]; // implicit relationships, declared via this.emitFile
   implicitlyLoadedBefore: string[]; // implicit relationships, declared via this.emitFile
   hasModuleSideEffects: boolean | 'no-treeshake'; // are imports of this module included if nothing is imported from it
   meta: { [plugin: string]: any }; // custom module meta-data
   syntheticNamedExports: boolean | string; // final value of synthetic named exports };

+type ResolvedId = {
+  id: string; // the id of the imported module
+  external: boolean | 'absolute'; // is this module external, "absolute" means it will not be rendered as relative in the module
+  moduleSideEffects: boolean | 'no-treeshake'; // are side effects of the module observed, is tree-shaking enabled
+  syntheticNamedExports: boolean | string; // does the module allow importing non-existing named exports
+  meta: { [plugin: string]: any }; // custom module meta-data when resolving the module };
 ```